gonzalo-bulnes/gardening_with_git/chapter_1.md

 The second precaution becomes necessary when cherry-picking becomes a habit.
 You cannot afford reading each commit diffs when searching the one which does what you want to do.
 As soon as you write more than a few lines of code each week, you must give accurate titles to your commits if you intend to re-use them, otherwise, you simply won’t find them.
 [Tim Pope’s advice][tpope] is an excellent starting point to write useful commit messages, although we’ll discuss an addition to these rules later when talking about modularity.
 Read Tim Pope’s rules, apply them, you won’t regret.

   [tpope]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

+### Care about modularity

+Modularity is the fact for a component to depend on as few others than possible.
+Modular commits perform one single action, and because of that they are much more likely to be re-used that commits that perform several actions at once.
+Imagine for a moment that you painted a beach house white and built a garage for it in a single commit.
+Even if many houses need painting, you won’t be able to re-use your commit on those which already have a garage (or don’t need any) without incurring in a wood and nails and sliding doors conflict.
+Since the painting didn’t depend on the garage construction, splitting both actions in separate commits would have increased their modularity and increased the number of re-use opportunities.

+Some actions are, indeed, much likely than others to be re-used, and some other should not be re-used without special care.
+Author’s intentions are the most accurate helpers we have to determine if a commit belongs to a category or another, and here is where a little addition to the T. Popes rules come in handy (see Constrained Verbs).
+Using a reduced set of verbs to start the commit messages allows to spot the most interesting commits when scanning the compact Git logs (`git log --oneline`).
+Feature commits are those whose title starts with `Add`, `Remove`, `Enable` or `Disable`.
+Fixes titles start with `Fix`.
+Feature-related actions are the most likely to be re-used and, on the opposite end of the re-usability, commits that start with `Minor ...` and `Refactor` are the less susceptible of re-use.
+With some practice, your brain will quickly learn to discard those uninteresting commits and focus on the others.